 Why Do Companies Want Drug Tests?

 The biggest reason for drug testing is protecting the company.
 When employees are under the influence of drugs, they may hurt themselves, others, or damage company property.
 If they are at work, their employer may be liable, which companies want to avoid at all costs.
+You can be denied workers comp if high or intoxicated on the job when hurt so employers will do all they can, at least in the US, to figure out if that’s the case.
 Part of the reasoning for drug tests comes from what the job duties are.
 For anyone who works for an industry such as transportation, transit, defense, aviation, or other industry that is responsible for other people’s safety wants to make sure that their employees aren’t going to cause a major problem or accident because they were on drugs while working.
 Most government employees are also required to submit to testing.

 Legalization and Medicinal Use of Cannabis